 · The prospective applicant must have a minimum of 60% pass in Mathematics, Natural Sciences and English in Grade 9 is required.

-· A certified copy of the prospective applicant’s Grade 8 FULL YEAR report must be provided by March 2019 and a Term 2 report in JUNE 2019.
+· A certified copy of the prospective applicant’s Grade 8 FULL YEAR report must be provided by the deadline and a Term 2 report as soon as available.

-IMPORTANT: All learners will be required to provide an UNABRIDGED BIRTH CERTIFICATE ie a birth certificate which shows the names and ID number of both parents.
-An abridged birth certificate which shows only the details of the child will not be accepted. if you do not have an Unabridged Birth Certificate please apply for one before 15 March and submit proof of the application to us.
+IMPORTANT: All learners will be required to provide an UNABRIDGED BIRTH CERTIFICATE ie a birth certificate which shows the names and ID number of parents.
+An abridged birth certificate which shows only the details of the child will not be accepted.
+If you do not have an Unabridged Birth Certificate please apply for one ASAP and submit proof of the application to us via email to email@example.com.
 We also require the certified IDs of the parents listed on the birth certificate.
 Should a parent be deceased we need a certified copy of the death certificate.

 · Because of the high standards of discipline at the STS Lawhill Maritime Centre, the applicant must provide a behavioural and academic reference from his/her present school principal.
 We will not consider applications that do not include this.